Allied war crimes during World War II: Rape and sexual harassment

+Unrestricted submarine warfare and shooting of shipwreck survivors

 On 4 May 1940, in response to Germany's intensive unrestricted submarine warfare, during the Battle of the Atlantic and its invasion of Denmark and Norway, the Royal Navy conducted its own unrestricted submarine campaign.
 The Admiralty announced that all vessels in the Skagerrak were to be sunk on sight without warning.
 This was contrary to the terms of the Second London Naval Treaty.

+According to Alfred de Zayas, there are numerous documented cases of the Royal Navy and Royal Air Force deliberately firing upon shipwreck survivors.
 In July 1941, the submarine HMS Torbay (under the command of Anthony Miers) was based in the Mediterranean where it sank several German ships.
 On two occasions, once off the coast of Alexandria, Egypt, and the other off the coast of Crete, the crew attacked and killed dozens of shipwrecked German sailors and troops.
 None of the shipwrecked survivors posed a major threat to Torbay's crew.
 Miers made no attempt to hide his actions, and reported them in his official logs.
 He received a strongly worded reprimand from his superiors following the first incident.
 Miers' actions violated the Hague Convention of 1907, which banned the killing of shipwreck survivors under any circumstances.

 On 10 September 1942, the Italian hospital ship Arno was torpedoed and sunk by RAF torpedo bombers north-east of Ras el Tin, near Tobruk.
 The British claimed that a decoded German radio message intimated that the vessel was carrying supplies to the Axis troops.
 Arno was the third Italian hospital ship sunk by British aircraft after the loss of the Po in the Adriatic Sea to aerial torpedoes on 14 March 1941 and the bombing of the California off Syracuse on 11 August 1942.

 On 18 November 1944, the German hospital ship Tübingen was sunk by two Beaufighter bombers off Pola, in the Adriatic Sea.
 The vessel had paid a brief visit to the allied-controlled port of Bari to pick up German wounded under the auspices of the Red Cross; despite the calm sea and the good weather that allowed a clear identification of the ship's Red Cross markings, it was attacked with rockets nine times.
 Six crewmembers were killed.
 American author Alfred M. de Zayas, who evaluated the 266 extant volumes of the Wehrmacht War Crimes Bureau, identifies the sinking of Tübingen and other German hospital ships as war crimes.

+Looting

 During Operation Overlord, British line of communication troops conducted small-scale looting in Bayeux and Caen in France, following their liberation, in violation of the Hague Conventions.
-Looting, rape, and prisoner executions were committed by British soldiers in a smaller scale than other armies throughout the war.
 On 23 May 1945, British troops in Schleswig-Holstein were alleged to have plundered Glücksburg castle, stealing jewellery, and desecrating 38 coffins from the castle's mausoleum.